Why do we teach this? Why do we teach it in the way we do?

 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions

-Applying Maths practically to their learning and building on our school values is a key part of how we teach Maths at Northbourne.
+Applying Maths practically to learning and building on our school values is a key part of how we teach Maths at Northbourne.
 The mastery approach to teaching maths encourages this as the children draw on all the values when they are reasoning and problem solving together.
 They are also inquisitive using our resources inside and outside school in our Maths learning – like this: